The Betty Behrens Seminar on Classics of Historiography

 There are only twelve posts available to guarantee the close dynamics of the discussion and the full involvement of the participants.
 Those interested may even apply for just one meeting.
 However, preference will be given to those who sign up for all four meetings.
 In addition, there will be space for a good number of auditors who will not actively participate.
 The sign-up deadline has been set as 6 September.

-The first seminar takes place on Thursday 8 September 2022 from 2pm, in the Richard Eden Suite at Clare Hall.
+The first seminar took place on Thursday 8 September 2022 in the Richard Eden Suite at Clare Hall.

 Opening speech: Betty Behrens: a personal recollection and reflection – Gillian Sutherland, Fellow Emeritus, Newnham College, Cambridge.